-Each ceding company uses its own internal valuation models where market prices are not available.
+The ceding company uses its own internal valuation model where market prices are not available.
 The primary insurers underwrite each of the transactions underlying the reinsurance contract and they have access to all the underlying data related to the transactions.
 In addition, they have sophisticated modeling capabilities and services (i.e. Loan Performance and Intex) that allow them to evaluate the performance of all of the underlying credits in a transaction.
-Given the contractual terms of the Company's reinsurance that limit its access to the terms of the underlying credit derivatives, which are highly individualized, and the underlying loan level data, the Company believes that an exit market participant would look to the information that is available from the ceding companies to determine the exit value of the Company's reinsurance contract, as discussed above.
-Therefore, the Company, in determining the fair value of derivative instruments, uses credit derivative contract valuations from its ceding companies as a key input.
-Management then assesses the reasonableness of the ceding companies' valuations by i) discussing with primary insurers their mark-to-market valuation methodology including the nature of changes in key assumptions, ii) reviewing the primaries' publicly available information regarding their mark-to-market process, including methodology and key assumptions, and iii) analyzing the movement of individual derivative policies compared to observable market data, including credit spread movements.
-Spreads and the related movements, quarter to quarter, are identified from observable market information such as indices, including the CDX, ABX,
+Given the contractual terms of the Company's reinsurance that limit its access to the terms of the underlying credit derivatives, which are highly individualized, and the underlying loan level data, the Company believes that an exit market participant would look to the information that is available from the ceding company to determine the exit value of the Company's reinsurance contract valuations from its ceding company as a key input.
+Management then assesses the reasonableness of the ceding company's valuations by reviewing the primaries' publicly available information regarding their mark-to-market process, including methodology and key assumptions,